WeaverFi/cookietrack-api/CONTRIBUTING.md

 # Contribution Guidelines

+The easiest way to find ways to contribute to CookieTrack's development is to browse the following:

+- The `Projects` section of this repository will have many issues listed as `To Do`.
+- The `Issues` section of this repository can be sorted by items with the `Help Wanted` label.

 ## Suggesting Support for New Dapp

 Want a new dapp to be supported by CookieTrack?
 Feel free to create a new issue here by going to `Issues`, `New Issue` and selecting the `New Project` template to make it easier for all involved to see what you are suggesting.